 You might notice that there are a lot of infrared sauna options out there today, but it's important to recognize the fact that not all of their heating panels are of the same quality.

-They are largely unregulated, so you really don't know what you are getting unless you deal with a reliable manufacturer like Jacuzzi/Clearlight or another company that has third party research available that speaks to the quality of their heaters.
+They are largely unregulated, so you really don't know what you are getting unless you deal with a reliable manufacturer like Sunlighten or another company that has third party research available that speaks to the quality of their heaters.

 It's a little more cut and dried with an electric heater where you can see the output and other specs right on the manual itself.
 You know what you're getting.
 Unfortunately this is not true with infrared saunas...you're kind of flying blind in that regard.